Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: End-Task Aware Training ( )

 We propose to directly incorporate knowledge of the end-task by multi-tasking $T^*$ together with $\mathbb{T}_{\mathrm{aux}}$, before optionally fine-tuning on $T^*$ exclusively.
 To this end, we introduce a set of task weights $\mathbf{w}=(w^*, w_1,\cdots, w_{|\mathbb{T}_{\mathrm{aux}}|})$ satisfying $w^{*} + \sum_i w_{i} = 1$, to modulate between the different losses.
 Our new formulation is:

-This can be followed by the optional fine-tuning stage of Equation \ref{eqn:2}.
+Here, Equation \ref{eqn:3} replaces Equation \ref{eqn:1} and can be followed by the optional fine-tuning stage of Equation \ref{eqn:2}.
 Note that this formulation fixes the tasks weights $\mathbf{w}$ throughout the training process.
 We call this formulation \etamcap~(\etam) because we introduce the end-task \textbf{directly} into the training procedure, and do so by \textbf{multi-tasking} it with $\mathbb{T}_{\mathrm{aux}}$.

 \etam~allows us to prioritize performance on $T^*$ in several ways.
 First, we can weight the end-task higher than all the other auxiliary tasks.
 Also, during training, we can monitor $\mathcal{L}_{T^*}$ on the end-task validation set and early stop when it plateaus; even if the auxiliary tasks have not yet converged.
 This is not possible during standard pre-training because we do not train $T^*$ and so it performs at random before we actually start fine-tuning.
-Early stopping on $T^*$ represents significant computational savings over end-task agnostic pre-training.
+Early stopping on $T^*$ can represent significant computational savings over end-task agnostic pre-training when the savings in data-efficiency supercede the extra overhead of end-task aware gradient descent steps.